- 579,520 hits

 Sorting out the symptoms

 The comorbidity and coincidence pieces were belated add-ons to the list because sometimes it not all about the cancer – even cancer patients get regular diseases and ailments.
 The difficulty is working out if there is a connection or not.
-Take my current issue of back/hip/leg pain for example.
+Take my 2017 issue of back/hip/leg pain for example.
 I analysed all the timings in my diary (…top tip, keep a diary), there were no common connections to any particular occurrence or activity for all occurrences of the pain.
 I got some pain killers and decided to tough it out.
 After 14 days, I got fed up and saw my GP (PCP).
 I also ran it past my NET Specialist Nurse for assurance.
 After 22 days, I was still doing pain killers, waiting on a physiotherapy appointment; and doing back exercises at home.
 Why is my back pain suddenly a lot worse?
 My Calcium and Vitamin D are checked regularly and everything is in range.
 I’ve been receiving somatostatin analogues for over 6 years, so that might be a factor.
 I also reminded myself I’m no longer 21 (so did my NET Nurse!).
-Three months later, I’m seeing a physiotherapist and things are improving.
+Three months later, after seeing a physiotherapist, things improved.
 However, I would be lying if it didn’t cross my mind that the problem could be bone metastasis.
 I studied the symptoms of bone metastasis and concluded that I have none of those other than the pain.
 I analysed my recent scan which said there were “no bony lesions”.
-I also registered the fact that my biochemistry results are rather good and have been for 5 years.
-Nonetheless, the fear factor is always there.
+I also registered the fact that my biochemistry results are rather good and have been for 6 years.

 And then there were the 3 episodes of constipation where the possibility of a bowel obstruction floated around in my thoughts.
 However, time was once again a healer (along with some quick advice from my specialist NET Nurse!).